thisisserious/toDoListApp/README.md

 # To Do List App
 This is a 'To Do List' app I designed.
-It allows the user to create a new task, check it off when complete, and delete it from the list.
+It allows the user to create a new task and check it off when complete.

+### To Do
+- Delete button functionality

 ## Set-up
 Create this table using Postico: